-Marian Cramer Projects is pleased to present, Shifting Perceptions, a solo exhibition by Amsterdam based abstract architectural painter Daniel Mullen (Glasgow, Scotland, 1985).
+Marian Cramer Projects is pleased to present, Shifting Perceptions, the inaugural Solo exhibition by Amsterdam based abstract architectural painter Daniel Mullen (Glasgow, Scotland, 1985).

 By applying glazed layers in combination with hard-edge painted lines, Mullen creates layered images that figuratively communicate abstract concepts.
 When creating illusionistic forms Mullen can, to some degree, illustrate an abstract idea or phenomenon, turning abstraction on its head.
 He is driven by a sense that abstract art does not simply reproduce perceived outward reality but can be instead a transference of that which lies beyond our visual comprehension.
 It’s an artistic form — if one follows Kandinsky’s take — that is the result of “an inner necessity”.
 Mullen creates a complex affect that manages to suggest the incarnation of something grand and vast yet also perhaps just that; a suggestion and not a reality.
 An illusion, and not the truth.
 As a devoted craftsman who meticulously creates all of his work without digital or mechanical aids, he still manages to create the impression of reproducibility, which is precisely what he seeks to highlight in an era of mass consumption.

 For the Shifting Perceptions Mullen offers two new bodies of work that are comprised of both his ongoing investigations of synesthesia and his white series.

 The synesthesia works explore the sensorial relationship between color and abstract concepts of time and space.
 The white series come from an interest in creating a framework for the imagination of the viewer in a reduced form, Mullen uses white paint on dark linen creating a space which is limited in means.